Counterfactual Influence in Markov Decision Processes: Experiments

 \subsection{Epidemic Model}

-In this experiment, the MDP describes how infection spreads through a (discrete) population.
+The epidemic MDP simulates how infection spreads through a (discrete) population.
 Each state $(S, I, V)$ consists of $S$ susceptible and $I$ infected individuals, and the number of available vaccines $V$.
 At each time step, the agent implements a vaccination strategy and can choose among three actions: do nothing, vaccinate an infected individual, or vaccinate a susceptible individual.
-We use a hypergeometric distribution to model how many susceptible individuals become infected at each step.
-Each vaccination decreases the count $V$ and removes the vaccinated individual from the population (i.e., no re-infection is possible).
-The reward for each transition $(s, a, s')$ is given by the negative of the number of infected individuals in $s$, $-I$.
+The reward for each transition $(s, a, s')$ is given by the negative value of the number of infected individuals in $s$, $-I$.
 Full details of the model are given in Appendix \ref{app:epidemic_mdp}.

-The observed path of length 7 begins in state $(S=9, I=1, V=20)$ and is generated from a suboptimal policy that does nothing in every state.
-We can therefore generate increasingly better counterfactual paths that are still highly influenced by the observed path, because switching the action in most states would lead to an improved outcome.
-This is shown in Figure \ref{fig:epidemic-value}, where for $k$-step influence with $k > 2$, the policy value increases monotonically with both $k$ and $m$.
-Figure~\ref{fig:epidemic-infection-rates} further shows how relaxing influence constraints affects the final reward.
-Figure \ref{fig:epidemic-infection-rates} shows the average number of infected individuals $I$ at each time step $T$ for select combinations of $(k, m)$, compared to the observed path.
-Where the counterfactual paths follow the observed path, we can see that the standard deviation $\sigma(I) = 0$, as these transitions are deterministic.
-Increasing the influence from 3 to 8 is enough to significantly reduce the number of infected individuals, even if we restrict ourselves to only changing one action in the trajectory.
-We also see improvements when increasing the influence slightly from $6$ to $7$ for a maximum of $4$ changed actions.
+The observed path of length $7$ begins in state $(S=9, I=1, V=20)$ and is generated from a suboptimal policy that chooses to ``do nothing'' in every state.
+Therefore, we can generate increasingly better counterfactual paths that are still highly influenced by the observed path, because switching the action in most states would lead to an improved outcome.
+This is shown in Figure \ref{fig:epidemic-value}, where for a $k$-step influence with $k > 2$, the policy value increases monotonically with $k$ and $m$.
+Figure \ref{fig:epidemic-infection-rates} shows the average number of infected individuals $I$ at each time step $t$ for selected combinations of $(k, m)$, compared to the observed path, for $1000$ simulated trajectories.
+This further illustrates how relaxing the influence constraint impacts the final reward.
+With $k=3$, we obtain a counterfactual path almost identical to the observed one except for the last two steps.
+On the other hand, when no influence constraints are imposed ($k=T+1$), we obtain the optimal counterfactual path where the first action is changed to vaccinate the single infected person and stop the epidemic.
+Note that when the counterfactual paths follow the observed path (i.e., the counterfactual state coincides with the observed state, and the observed action is taken), the transitions become deterministic (leading to the next observed state with probability$=1$), as we can see in the plot for some path prefixes.

-In addition, Figure \ref{fig:epidemic-value} shows that an influence of $k = T+1$ means that the observed path no longer influences the counterfactual path, so the first action can be changed to vaccinate the single infected person, and stop the epidemic.
-This is clearly shown in Figure \ref{fig:epidemic-infection-rates}, as the infection rate for $(8, 1)$ drops to $0$ once the first action is changed.